 The course topic or experience must have a technical theatre or design focus.

-Students must take PRFN-200, a total of three credits of PRFN 218, two 300-level PRFL courses, and one of the remaining PRFN and PRFL courses.
+Students must take PRFN-200, a total of three credits of PRFN 218, two 300-level design courses (PRFN-301, PRFN-307, PRFN-308, and PRFN-309), and one of the remaining PRFN and PRFL courses.

 Multidisciplinary involvement: NTID Performing Arts Department will manage the minor.
 CLA Performing Arts Department offers 300-level courses that can be used to satisfy the minor requirements.